Caravan is formed by Pye Hastings, Richard Sinclair, Dave Sinclair and Richard Coughlan.

 [27] Strathclyde, University [also: Lucky Dog]

-[07] London, BBC Studios [John Peel show] - "The Love In Your
+[07] London, BBC Broadcasting House [John Peel show] - "The Love

-Eye", "Mirror For The Day", "For Richard" and "Virgin On The
+In Your Eye", "Mirror For The Day", "For Richard" and "Virgin On

 Mixing sessions for "New Symphonia" album at AIR Studios